vvasylkovskyi/rpi-camera/app/README.md

 ## Deploying new app version on device restart

-The next things that I would want to do ideally is to make CI deploy the new image on my device.
-But for now I don't have device exposed, it only works in my local network.
-So the next best thing we can do is to force re-deploy on device restart.
+The next things that I would want to do ideally is to make CI deploy new version of the service on my device.
+There are two things we can do to accomplish that:

+  - Create a system service that starts RPI on device start.
+This will ensure that the device starts with the latest version of the code.
 We can do it using ansible configuration - where we will create a `systemd` daemon that will pull docker image and start the container every time the device has to start.
+  - On Git Push, deploy the latest code on the device, and restart service.

+### Create a system service that starts RPI on device start

-This can be found at `infra/ansible-configurations/roles/docker_start_container_on_boot/tasks/main.yml`.
+This can be found at `infra/ansible-configurations/roles/start_camera_server/tasks/main.yml`.
 Once you have the script, run `ansible-playbook -i inventory/all.yml playbooks/playbook.yml --vault-password-file .vault_pass.txt`.
 Restart the Rpi device and observe that your server has reloaded, and with the new version of the app.

+### Deploy on Git Push

+We are using github actions for this.
+On every new commit in `main`, the `.github/workflows/main.yml`.
+Note since this CI runs on the device itself because of [this](#ansible-code-to-promote-raspberry-pi-to-github-runner), we assume that the repo has been cloned, and we just navigate to the repo and `git pull` and then `make run` to start the device.
+We also assume that the `ssh agent` and `ssh key for github` are correctly configured.

 ## Device Setup workflow